It’s pretty hard to argue against trying to get the biggest tax refund possible.

 Non-refundable tax credits

 Examples of non-refundable credits include the basic personal amount, charitable donations, and the First-Time Home Buyers’ Tax Credit (more on these below).
-Like the refundable credits, they help you reduce taxes payable, but you won’t provide a refund if their total exceeds the amount of taxes you owe.
+Like the refundable credits, they help you reduce taxes payable, but won’t provide a tax refund if their total exceeds the amount you owe.

 What are tax deductions?